Hardware IPOs continue to struggle – TechCrunch

 But even if a nuts-and-bolts tech company hits scale, it seems difficult to keep that momentum up.

-This year we saw Peloton, a hybrid hardware and digital services company go public and struggle.
-Despite a recent public market resurgence, the company is slipping back towards its IPO price.
-Today its equity is trading down about 6 percent to around $30 per share.
+This year we saw Peloton, a hybrid hardware and digital services company, go public and struggle.
+Despite a recent public market resurgence, the company is slipping back toward its IPO price.
+Today its equity is trading down about 6% to around $30 per share.
 The company’s IPO price of $29 is uncomfortably close to its current value.

-2019’s IPO crop also included EHang, a late-entry to the market (more here on its debut) that quickly began to lose altitude after it started to float.
-EHang traded up today, but the firm is still worth less than its IPO valuation, a reduced figure that was dinged during the China-based drone company’s march towards the public markets.
+2019’s IPO crop also included EHang, a late entry to the market (more here on its debut) that quickly began to lose altitude after it started to float.
+EHang traded up today, but the firm is still worth less than its IPO valuation, a reduced figure that was dinged during the China-based drone company’s march toward the public markets.

 So, Peloton is about flat and EHang is down.
 That’s not a great mix of results for a year’s IPO class of hardware companies.
 Looking back in time, things don’t get much better.

-NIO, a China-based electric car company (despite making this thing of beauty) has deleted about two-thirds of its value since its late-2018 US-listed IPO.
+NIO, a China-based electric car company (despite making this thing of beauty), has deleted about two-thirds of its value since its late-2018 U.S.-listed IPO.
 After going public at $6.25, shares of NIO are worth just $2.70 today.

 Sonos also went public in the United States in 2018.
 It traded above its IPO price of $15 at first.
 Then it fell under $10 per share as 2018 came to a close.
 The smart speaker and stereo company spent 2019 recovering.
 It’s now worth its IPO price again, closing trading today worth about $14.80 per share.